mindscan-de/BrightFlux/BrightFlux-Core/README.md

 * "select * from df;"
   - create a new dataframe from dataframe 'df' but keep all  rows
 * "select 'col1', 'col2' from df;"
-  - create a new dataframe with a subselection of columns 'col1' and 'col2' from dataframe 'df' but keep all rows
+  - create a new dataframe with a sub-selection of columns 'col1' and 'col2' from dataframe 'df' but keep all rows
 * "select 'col1' from df where df.col2>1;"
-  - create a new dataframe with a subseelction of columns  'col1' from dataframe 'df' but keep all rows, where the value of the column 'col2' is greater than 1;
+  - create a new dataframe with a sub-selection of columns  'col1' from dataframe 'df' but keep all rows, where the value of the column 'col2' is greater than 1;

 In the implementation as an internal DSL it could look like this:
 * df.select(ColumnSelector/ColumnPredicate).where(RowSelector/RowPredicate);